hyperkarmic/obsidian/obsidian-order/coding/refactoring.md

 ## 7. Use a Source Control System

 It’s critical to use a source control system when refactoring code so that you can easily revert to a previous version if something goes wrong.
 This may save you a lot of time and frustration in the event that you make a mistake.
+***
+Refactoring is a systematic process of improving code without creating new functionality that can transform a mess into clean code and simple design.
+***

 #refactor #refactoring #coding #fowler